NavPilDev/npd-call-analysis-tool/README.md

 * September:
   * Have all members submit the proper documents for participation in the project.
   * Acquire grading guidelines.
+  * Determine what needs to finished on frontend
   * Layout project structure in GitHub.

 * October:
   * Identify and develop best method of integrating AI into the grading process.
+  * Develop AI grading process and connect with group B to handle transcription and grading simoultaneously
   * Build on frontend structure from previous group.

 * November: